fastrgv/WorldCupSokerban/README.md

 ## Older Revision History:

+**ver 3.6.7 -- 4jan2024**
+* Fixed some errors and improved all embedded and external autosolvers.

+**ver 3.6.6 -- 16dec2023**
+* Added north/south view controls: PgUp/PgDn.

+**ver 3.6.5 -- 14dec2023**
+* Removed stadium view.
+* Simplified view controls so pan+zoom provides all views.
+* Fixed problem with the embedded ibox solver not respecting time limit.

+**ver 3.6.4 -- 13dec2023**
+* Upgraded hbox4 solvers, embedded & external.
+* Created a "stadium" view alternative to the "overhead" view.
+* Replaced the granite with a hedge boundary.

 **ver 3.6.3 -- 7oct2023**
 * New OSX build without bundle, & built without using Xcode.
 * Updated splaytree code for solvers.